 I find it interesting that the writer prefers non-core lexical items (eminent authorities rather than experts; gravitate rather than be sympathetic to, abjectly rather than in such a humiliating way; and so on.
 On the other hand, he/she uses ‘idiots’: a lexical item suggesting strong value judgement.
 And there is a strong assumption that there is a clear right and wrong; and that change is ugly.

-Or take the following article, taken from The Times,
+following article, taken from The Times, a

 It’s just not on.
 The sloppy language of Britain’s most articulate 18-year-olds has taken a hammering from one of Britain’s biggest A-level examination boards … Take the A-level history student whose analysis of Martin Luther’s excommunication by the Catholic church was direct, to say the least.
 ‘Luther came in for a lot of stick,’ the candidate wrote.
 Or the pupil who summed up the radical theology of John Calvin, the 16th century Protestant reformer, with the words: ‘Calvin’s ideas were over the top’

-It is a worrying trend towards
+It is a worrying trend

-colloquialism that A-level examiners from their
+towards colloquialism that A-level examiners from their

 The article imitates the colloquial language that is being complained about in the first sentence.
 Do you think over-colloquial language is a problem in the context of exams?